Buffoni/SQWalk/README.md

 The package and its dependencies are tested to run on Python 3.8, we recommend installing the package inside a conda env or a virtualenv to avoid conflicting dependencies.

+To discuss any questions you are welcomed to open an issue or to cantact the author.

 Stay tuned!